- Project title and acronym: Explore Cross-border Aquatic Biodiversity – EXChAngE

-On the project main objective, Dr Nenad Antolović, the Head of the Institute for Marine and Coastal Research of the University of Dubrovnik – the lead partner, said, “Activities will be implemented with the main objective to strengthen and diversify the tourism offer through exploring cross-border aquatic biodiversity and to enable better management and sustainable use of cultural and natural heritage.”
+On the project main objective, Dr. Nenad Antolović, the Head of the Institute for Marine and Coastal Research of the University of Dubrovnik – the lead partner, said, “Activities will be implemented with the main objective to strengthen and diversify the tourism offer through exploring cross-border aquatic biodiversity and to enable better management and sustainable use of cultural and natural heritage.”

 The University of Dubrovnik, the Institute for Marine and Coastal Research

-Core competencies of the Institute are marine biodiversity, ecology, and management of the Aquarium.
+The core competencies of the Institute are marine biodiversity, ecology, and management of the Aquarium.
 Recent results detect environmental conditions in the cross-border Croatia – Montenegro region and rural educational, cultural, and ethnographic tourist attractions.

 Tourism Organization Kotor